Defence Cyber Certification audits

 You have been asked for Level 1

-You need to budget properly for Level 1 and understand the scope, evidence, theoretical scoring, and practical scoring stages before booking the assessment work.
+You need to budget properly and understand the scope, evidence, theoretical scoring, and practical scoring stages before booking assessment work.

 You need cost clarity before you commit

-You want an indicative quote now, and a short conversation with Punk Security to sense-check the route, likely effort, and next steps before you book.
+You want an indicative quote now, plus a short conversation to sense-check the route, likely effort, and next steps before you book.

 Indicative quote